nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 Member already exists (Matching Name) in the list
     * 1a1.
 HEY MATEz shows an error message
+* 1b.
+The name, phone number, email or role provided for the member is invalid
+    * 1b1.
+HEY MATEz shows an error message

 Use case ends.